penske-media-corp/generator-pmc/generators/wp/templates/wordpress-alpine/README.md

 Notes
 -----
-Add any additional notes that are theme specific here
+Add any additional notes that are app specific here